ADD-SP/ngx_waf/README.md

 ## Function

++ IPV4 and IPV6 support.
-+ Anti Challenge Collapsar(IPV4 only), it can automatically block malicious IP.
++ Anti Challenge Collapsar, it can automatically block malicious IP.
 + Exceptional allow on specific IP address.
 + Block the specified IP address.
 + Block the specified request body.